 - Adding a quick morning meditation can help with overall wellbeing.

 - Hug your friends and family.
 Did you know there are benefits to giving and receiving hugs?
 Not only do they offer proprioceptive input through deep pressure, but they can be very calming.

 This mindfulness activity is a fun one for kids this time of year.
 Like our pumpkin deep breathing exercise, we used a visual graphic of a turkey paired with directions to breathe deeply as a sensory coping strategy.
 Use the turkey deep breathing activity to teach kids mindfulness and awareness.

-Kids can use this Thanksgiving mindfulness activity to wind down after a busy day, cope with sensory overload, and be more aware of things they can express gratitude for.
+- Kids can use this Thanksgiving mindfulness activity to wind down after a busy day, cope with sensory overload, and be more aware of things they can express gratitude for.

-Use this Thanksgiving themed mindfulness tool to address sensory issues such as sensory overload.
+- Use this Thanksgiving themed mindfulness tool to address sensory issues such as sensory overload.
 It’s a great way to add a mini-sensory break into busy days filled with family and festivities.
 Simply taking a few moments to add deep breathing exercises can help with feelings of overwhelming sensory overload and add the calming moment a child might need.